 This will be described from the northern Florida Saddle end.
 There is a typical old Santa Rita rusted metal sign marking your arrival at Florida Saddle.
-The sign says the Crest Trail runs south and initially it climbs up some switchbacks.
+The sign says the Crest Trail runs south, and initially, it climbs up some switchbacks.
 It's surprising how overgrown this trail is in places, and the beginning is one of those places.
 There are plants up to your waist as it climbs up away from the saddle.
-There are areas of burn and the plants are making a fierce comeback.
+There are areas of burn, and the plants are making a fierce comeback.
 The trail will climb about 235 feet in the first 0.25 miles or so, at which point you will come to a marked sign for the Armour Spring trail, which breaks off to your right.
 Stay straight on the Crest Trail.

 The Crest Trail stretches between Florida Saddle at the head of Florida Canyon and the 9,453-foot summit of Mt.
 Wrightson, the highest peak in the Santa Ritas and one of the highest in southeastern Arizona.
 Views are immense from this skywalking trail along the high, rocky backbone of the Santa Rita Range.
 From the high-flying perspective offered by numerous overlooks along this trail, the landmarks that stretch out at your feet include Baboquivari Peak, the sacred mountain of the Tohono O'Odham to the west, the Santa Catalina and Rincon ranges to the north, and the Huachucas, Mustangs and Whetstones to the east.
 To the south you can see well into Mexico.
 In spite of those majestic views, the Crest Trail is rather infrequently used for most of its length.
 The exception to this is the last mile or so in the vicinity of Baldy Saddle and the summit of Mt.
 Wrightson.
 South of the saddle, the Crest Trail connects the Old Baldy Trail #372 and the Super Trail #134 to the summit of Mt.
 Wrightson, referred to as Old Baldy by some.
 North of Baldy Saddle, the Crest Trail wanders along slightly below and to the east of the actual crest while a number of spur trails branch off to the west to take advantage of overlooks and scale the secondary peaks that make up the crest ridge.
 One spur trail that veers off near the top of Florida Saddle is the Armour Spring Trail.
 This short, lightly traveled path leads through a stand of large Douglas-fir to a seep at the base of a cliff.
-This spot marks a jumping-off point for a bushwhack route to the top of McCleary Peak, the 8,367-foot summit that marks the northern limit of the Santa Rita Crest.One-Way Notice:
+This spot marks a jumping-off point for a bushwhack route to the top of McCleary Peak, the 8,367-foot summit that marks the northern limit of the Santa Rita Crest.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.